joeferner/unisonht/docs/raspberry-pi/README.md

     1. Extract it - `unzip master.zip`
     1. Make it - `cd pigpio-master/ && make`
     1. Install it - `sudo make install`
+1. Install pm2
+    1. Install it - `sudo npm install pm2 -g`
+    1. Begin on startup - `pm2 startup` (replace your username with root and run the command)
+    1. Start your app - `sudo pm2 start ecosystem.config.js`
+    1. Save your app - `sudo pm2 save`